turgu1/esp32-scheme-vm/README.md

 4. Prepare your scheme program.
 A demonstration program named "fibo.scm" is supplied that compute the Fibonacci value of the 200 first numbers of the Fibonacci suite.
-You can compile it and run it with the following commands:
+You can compile it and run it on your workstation with the following commands:

     ```
       $ ./picobit fibo.scm